Storey County FY 17-18 Taxable Sales Tax Figures Continue to Disappoint

 |Sales Tax Abatements|

-This figure is for lost Taxable Sales revenue.
+the table above represents lost Taxable Sales revenue.
 It does not include the lost revenue from property tax abatements or secured and unsecured personal property.
 Or the County Debt owed to TRIC for all the developer expenses.
 Or the new pipeline.

 The $160 million dollars represents a commitment of roughly $40,000 per man woman and child in Storey County.
-Part two of this piece will include the

 What Could Have Been